goodluckoguzie/goodluckoguzie.github.io/projects/socnavgym.md

 ### Research Context

-SocNavGym was used as the primary environment for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons (see Research Impact section).
+SocNavGym was used as the primary environment for testing Predictive World Models (2StepAhead, MASPM) and validating Adaptive Prediction Horizons (<a href="#impact" style="color: var(--link); text-decoration: underline;">see Research Impact section</a>).
 The environment enabled comprehensive evaluation of sequential learning approaches in complex social navigation scenarios with multiple entities including robot agents, human pedestrians, and dynamic obstacles.

 ### Evaluation Framework